Breakup Letter Examples for Someone You Loved

 Do & Don’t - Writing a Breakup Letter

-A breakup letter is read for clarity first.
-The strongest version explains the decision, avoids unnecessary cruelty and does not leave the other person guessing what happens next.
+A breakup letter is first and foremost about clarity.
+The best letters explain the decision, avoid unnecessary cruelty, and do not leave the other person guessing about what happens next.

 What Makes the Letter Hurt More Than It Needs To